News, Training and Development

 This e-learning package is part of the Church’s commitment to safeguarding, and is available to all members of the Catholic community free of charge.

-- On receipt of your email the safeguarding support officer will register your email address with EduCare.
+3) The safeguarding administrator will then register your email address with EduCare.

-- You will then have instant access to the training programmes.
+4) You will receive a welcome email from EduCare inviting you to set your password which will then allow instant access to the training programmes.

 Additional Online Safeguarding Training Resources

 The safeguarding office is pleased to promote the following e-learning training that is available for anyone across the Diocese to access.